ESRC-CDRC/Retail-Centre-Indicators/README.md

 ## Indicators

-Indicators are developed for a subset of the 2021 release of the CDRC 'Retail Centre Boundaries' data product, available [HERE](https://data.cdrc.ac.uk/dataset/retail-centre-boundaries).
+Indicators are developed for a subset of the 2021 release of the CDRC 'Retail Centre Boundaries' data product.

 ----